HBRS-MAAS/ws18-project-team_pjt/docs/DesignDecisions.md

     * This Behaviour receives a new order, schedules it and adds it to queue if it's feasible.

 ## DoughPreparation-Stage
+* Kneading Machine and Preparing Machine are represented as an object based on the same class as
+    * The way we designed them there is not much functionality inside preparing machine and kneading machine
+    * Their only task it to update a counter and check whether a certain time threshold is reached
+    * Most of the intelligent behaviour was moved to the dough manager
+    * For both objects the same class was used as both machines are very common (update a counter)
+* DoughManager
+    * Contains kneading and preparing machines for one bakery
+    * Manages orders (means moving one order from one state to next state, check whether current stage of dough preparing is finisehd, receiving orders from order processing agent and sending orders to proofer)
+    * The dough manager interacts with the environment (order processing agent and proofer)
+    * Cyclic receiveOrder behaviour.
+The agent checks for new orders every time step if there is a new order he receives it and processes it.
+* Proofer
+    * Interface to next stage (bakery stage)

 ## Visualization